 Chael Sonnen was a perennial contender at his peak and he was without question among the best in the world in his division.
-His immense talent nearly got him the UFC’s middleweight championship when he dominated all-time great Anderson Silva until he succumbed to a last-round triangle choke at UFC 117.
+His immense talent nearly got him the UFC’s middleweight championship (online sportsbooks) when he dominated all-time great Anderson Silva until he succumbed to a last-round triangle choke at UFC 117.

 But aside from his triumphs in the cage, Sonnen has long been one of the most polarizing fighters in the sport.
 He transformed himself from a regular contender into a first-class heel with his mastered trash talk, bravado and self-promotion.
 People either loved or hated him, but when his initial MMA career was effectively over a few years ago amid three performance-enhancing drugs scandals, he became public enemy No. 1 in the sport.